Consensys/doc.goquorum/docs/configure-and-manage/manage/qlight-node.md

-# Setting up a GoQuorum light node
+# Setting up a GoQuorum qlight node

 A qlight client node requires a node configured to act as a qlight server.
 The server node must support Multiple Private States (MPS).
 The qlight client will be set up to use a Private State Identifier (PSI) which is managed by the server node.